December 7th 2018

 Many multipurpose products, particularly in the context of lip and cheek colour, tend not to quite pull off one of their functions- a texture could work perfectly on cheeks but prove too dry for lips, or be balmy on your mouth but sticky on your face.
 This cult bestseller pulls off the rare feat of nailing both, with natural looking, slightly sheer colour that melts into both lips and cheeks yet is tacky on neither.
 A classic choice for a reason, and it takes up next to no space.

-A Trinny London Stack, from £40 for a stack of two
+A Trinny London Stack, from £55 for a stack of three

 Great for: teeny tiny pots of ‘no makeup makeup’